 For investments with Dividends or Coupons, you will receive the payout into your wallet.

-The products available on SDAX Capital Markets are open to all investors, including retail investors.
+The products available on SDAX Capital Markets are open to all investors, except US investors.

-The products listed on SDAX Exchange are only available to accredited and professional investors and institutional investors.
+The products listed on SDAX Exchange are only available to accredited, professional investors and expert investors.

-Once the Exchange approves and processed the Deposit, the Exchange shall reflect the Deposit as a credit in the Cash Balances of your Wallet.
+Once the Exchange approves and processes the deposit, it shall be reflected as a credit in the Cash Balances of your wallet.

 Funds will normally be available in your account within 3 to 5 business days.
 Please note that the aforementioned time period on when funds are usually available is only an estimate and circumstances may exist which result in deposited funds not being available within the aforementioned time period.

 This may be due to a number of different factors, including the processing time of the sending and receiving bank.
 Please check your account by logging in to the trading platform for confirmation that funds deposited by you have been credited into your account.